-By co-locating the deep learning model not only on the same system, but in the same address space by deploying it within the same CICS region, latency for fraud detection calls are able to be reduced to the timing of function calls within the same program to meet this organization's requirements through reduced latency and increased throughput provided by the AI Accelerator.
+By colocating the deep learning model n the same system and in the same address space by deploying it within the same CICS region, you can reduce latency for fraud detection calls to the timing of function calls within the same program to meet this organization's requirements through increased throughput that is provided by the AI Accelerator.

-Section 5.1.2, "Drivers for mainframe deployment" on page 74 provides greater detail around the significant advantages driving the adoption of use cases, such as fraud detection, for deployment on IBM Z.
+Section 5.1.2, "Drivers for mainframe deployment" on page 70 provides greater detail about the significant advantages driving the adoption of use cases, such as fraud detection, for deployment on IBM Z.